yuhorizonsfilm/yuhorizonsfilm.github.io/recipes/google-virtual-tour-delete.md

 # Delete a Google Virtual Tour

 ## info
-* There are the 2 ways you can delete a photo or virtual you took for a client
+* There are the 2 ways you can delete a photo or virtual tour you took for a client

 ## steps
 1. Go to https://www.google.com/maps